upstagebunion/craftzApp/README.md

 Developed by Francisco García Solís — built to scale.

 ## 📎 Related Repos
-- Frontend - CraftzApp (React, WIP)
+- Frontend - CraftzApp (Flutter, Dart)

 > "A backend built for flexibility, precision, and power — tailored for real-world e-commerce." 💼🧵